 Interest Rate of PPF and how is it calculated?

 The Government of India decides the interest rate each year.
 There is a notification through the Reserve Bank of India from the Finance Ministry.
-The current rate of interest for Public Provident Fund is 8.7% per annum compounded annually.
+The current rate of interest for Public Provident Fund is 7.9% per annum compounded annually.
 But, interest calculation is done at end of each month.
+Now PPF account interest rate is decided every quarter.

 Only amounts cleared and credited before the 5th day of each month will be considered for interest.
 For eg., If you deposited check on 5th April and it got cleared on 7th April then you won’t earn interest for whole April month.
 The rate is usually on par with the inflation rate and depends on the current economic factors.